Pediatric Dentistry FAQs

 More: The Pediatric Dentist

 First, rinse the irritated area with warm salt water and place a cold compress on the face if it is swollen.
 Give the child acetaminophen for any pain.
-Call Dr. Elliott A. Schwartz and visit the office promptly.
+Call Our dental team and visit the office promptly.
 Do not put heat or aspirin on the sore area.

 More: Emergency Dental Care

 Thumb sucking is perfectly normal for infants; most stop by age 2.
 If your child does not, discourage it after age 4.
 Prolonged thumb sucking can create crowded, crooked teeth, or bite problems.
 Thumb and pacifier sucking habits will generally only become a problem if they go on for a very long period of time.
-Most children stop these habits on their own, but if they are still sucking their thumbs or fingers when the permanent teeth arrive, a mouth appliance may be recommended by Dr. Elliott A. Schwartz.
+Most children stop these habits on their own, but if they are still sucking their thumbs or fingers when the permanent teeth arrive, a mouth appliance may be recommended by Our dental team.

 Parents become aware that their child is grinding their teeth from the noise while the child is sleeping or from the shortened appearance of the teeth.
 Causes can be stress from changes in regular habits, school or family stress or physical such as a larger than average tooth or teeth and mismatched jaw sizes.
 In a young child, teeth grinding due to larger than average tooth size can be treated.
 I reshape the larger tooth to match the rest of the dentition.
 Mismatched jaws can be treated at puberty with braces and emotional stress factors are beyond the scope of my practice.
 Most children outgrow tooth grinding around 6 to 9 years of age as the permanent dentition develop and this habit usually stops by 12 years of age when all the baby teeth are lost.